cossacklabs/themis/tools/afl/README.md

     you’re reading this file right now

   - [`fuzzy.mk`](fuzzy.mk) —
-    a Makefile which describes how to build and run fuzzing tests
+    a Makefile which describes how to build and run the fuzzing tests

   - [`analyze_crashes.sh`](analyze_crashes.sh) —
     a shell script producing a report for found crashes